 The most popular consumption of cannabis is through combustion, meaning smoking marijuana.
 Inhaling smoke leads to many negative side effects which is why cannabis extracts, such as oils and distillates are growing in popularity.
 You no longer have to smoke marijuana but can now take a pill instead.

 One of the most popular forms is CBD oil.
 You can place it under your tongue, or place it in food.
 Since CBD is the non-psychoactive component of Cannabis, it won’t get you “high” so day-to-day use of CBD oils is common.
-Anti anxiety is among the most common use of CBD oil, second to sleep quality.
+Anti-anxiety is among the most common use of CBD oil, second to sleep quality.

 What about cannabis and testosterone levels?

-Testosterone is the building block in, well, building muscle so that last thing you want to do is inhibit it or suppress testosterone in any kind of way.
+Testosterone is the building block in, well, building muscle so the last thing you want to do is inhibit it or suppress testosterone in any kind of way.
 When you have low testosterone, building muscle is nigh impossible, never mind the potential of a higher quality of life.

 Now I’d like to say “NO!
 Cannabis does not affect testosterone” BUT the jury is out.
-There are conflicting studies saying that it does lower testosterone while other says there is no decrease whatsoever.
+There are conflicting studies saying that it does lower testosterone while others say there is no decrease whatsoever.
 This study “suggests a minimum of 24 hours are required for testosterone to return to pre-smoking levels” but does not come to a concrete answer.
-Another study suggests that there is no correlation, but keep in mind for most of these studies cannabis is being smoked (combusted) which again, results in a plethora of health issues in of itself.
+Another study suggests that there is no correlation, but keep in mind for most of these studies cannabis is being smoked (combusted) which again, results in a plethora of health issues in itself.